-The interest rate corridor instrument hedges variable interest rate risk starting July 1, 2009 through April 30, 2014 with a notional amount of \$11,482 as of December 31, 2010.
+The interest rate corridor instrument hedges variable interest rate risk starting July 1, 2009 through April 30, 2014 with a notional amount of \$10,627 as of December 31, 2011.
 The corridor instrument permits the University to hedge its interest rate risk at several thresholds; the University will pay variable interest rates based on the 30-day LIBOR rates monthly until that index reaches 4%.
 If 30-day LIBOR is equal to 4% through 6%, the University will pay 4%.
 If 30-day LIBOR exceeds 6%, the University will pay actual 30-day LIBOR less 2%.
 This reduces the University's exposure to potential increases in interest rates.
+In the fourth quarter of 2011, the University de-designated the corridor instrument and reclassified \$92, net of tax of accumulated other comprehensive loss related to this instrument into earnings.

-The interest rate swap commenced on May 1, 2010 and continues each month thereafter until April 30, 2014 and has a notional amount of \$11,482 as of December 31, 2010.
+The interest rate swap commenced on May 1, 2010 and continues each month thereafter until April 30, 2014 and has a notional amount of \$10,627 as of December 31, 2011.
 The University will receive 30-day LIBOR and pay 3.245% fixed interest on the amortizing notional amount.
 Therefore, the University has hedged its exposure to future variable rate cash flows through April 30, 2014.
-The interest rate swap is not subject to a master netting arrangement and collateral has been called by the counterparty and reflected in a restricted cash account as of December 31, 2010 in the amount of \$760.
+The interest rate swap is not subject to a master netting arrangement and collateral has been called by the counterparty and reflected in a restricted cash account as of December 31, 2011 and 2010 in the amount of \$555 and \$760, respectively.

-12. Earnings Per Share
+10. Earnings Per Share

 Basic earnings per common share is calculated by dividing net income available to common stockholders by the weighted average number of common shares outstanding for the period.
-Diluted earnings per common share reflects the assumed conversion of all potentially dilutive securities, consisting of stock options, preferred stock and common stock warrants for which the estimated fair value exceeds the exercise price, less shares which could have been purchased with the related proceeds, unless anti-dilutive.
-Contingently issuable stock, such as issuances to Blanchard Education, LLC (as discussed in Note 13), is also included in the diluted shares computation if enrollment levels have been attained, unless anti-dilutive.
+Diluted earnings per common share reflects the assumed conversion of all potentially dilutive securities, consisting of stock options, for which the estimated fair value exceeds the exercise price, less shares which could have been purchased with the related proceeds, unless anti-dilutive.
+For employee equity awards, repurchased shares are also included for any unearned compensation adjusted for tax.